National Association for Rights Protection and Advocacy

 Susan taught Disability Law and Mental Health Law at the University of Miami School of Law from 1990 until 2001.
 During that time she wrote two books, Unequal Rights: Discrimination Against People With Mental Disabilities and the Americans With Disabilities Act, and Hollow Promises: Employment Discrimination Against People With Mental Disabilities, as well as numerous articles and chapters on mental health law and disability law.
 A third book, Emergency Department Treatment of the Psychiatric Patient: Policy Issues and Legal Requirements (Oxford University Press, 2006), examines problems in the emergency care of patients diagnosed with psychiatric disorders, and is based on research, surveys, legal materials, and personal interviews.
 She has contributed chapters to many other books and published numerous law review articles.

 Susan has litigated numerous ADA cases, including Ellen S. v.
 Florida Board of Bar Examiners, 859 F. Supp.
 1489 (S.D.
 Fla.
 1994) and Doe v.
 Stincer, 990 F. Supp, 1427 (S.D.
 Fla.
 1997), vacated by Doe v.
 Stincer, 175 F. F.3d 879 (11th Cir.
 1999), and has submitted several amici briefs to the United States Supreme Court and other lower courts.
 She directs the National Emergency Department Project at the Center for Public Representation.

 Susan is a recipient of many awards for her advocacy and litigation on behalf of people with psychiatric disabilities.
-A long-time NARPA member and supporter, Susan is the Vice President of NARPA's board.
+A long-time NARPA member and supporter, Susan is a past President of NARPA's board.
 She lives with her husband in

 .
 Rutland, Massachusetts